-defined on $V_{-\overline{\ell}-d}$ is the formal adjoint of the transfer operator ${\mathscr T}_\ell$ defined on $V_\ell$ in the previous paragraph.
 Now, for our particular product, the random matrix $g$ has a very particular structure, displayed in Equation (\ref{jacobian}): its inverse is obtained by changing the sign of $\delta t$ and reversing the order in which the factors occur.
 In the continuum limit where we neglect terms of order $o(\tau^2)$, neither the sign of $\delta t$ nor the order matters.
-Since the spectrum of the adjoint is the complex conjugate of the spectrum, we deduce the \begin{proposition} $\lambda$ is an eigenvalue of the operator ${\mathscr T}_\ell$, defined by Equation (\ref{symmetricContinuumLimit}), if and only if its complex conjugate is an eigenvalue of ${\mathscr T}_{-\overline{\ell}-d}$.
-In particular, if $\ell$ and $\lambda(\ell)$ are real, then
+Since the spectrum of the adjoint is the complex conjugate of the spectrum, we deduce the \begin{proposition} For $k = 1/\sqrt{d}$, there holds